The distinction we’re going to look at now in NLP is something called the Meta Model.

-So that person has got some kind of internal representation that they’ve cut down and made mean something, and then they’ve put language around it, as we discovered through the presuppositions in language of NLP, and then they’ve made decisions.
+That person has got some kind of internal representation that they’ve cut down and made mean something, and then they’ve put language around it, as we discovered through the presuppositions in language of NLP, and then they’ve made decisions.
 And these decisions turn up as the Meta Model.

-So before we go into the Meta Model and have a look at these distinctions, we need to just to frame how you get somebody on the page to begin with.
+Before we go into the Meta Model and have a look at these distinctions, we need to just to frame how you get somebody on the page to begin with.
 Because if somebody’s saying “Well I just don’t like cheese”, now that’s not a problem, is it?

-So there’s a magic question for you, and I’d like you to write this question down, perhaps on the top of the page.
+There’s a magic question for you, and I’d like you to write this question down, perhaps on the top of the page.
 If you’ve got the manual

 with you, write it on top of the page.
 If you haven’t you’re just going to have to remember this and it’s quite succinct and very easy to remember,